morinim/vita/README.md

 ## Overview ##

-Vita is a scalable, high performance genetic programming / algorithms framework.
+Vita is a scalable, high performance framework for genetic programming and genetic algorithms.

-It's suitable for classification, symbolic regression, content base image retrieval, data mining and agent control.
+It's suitable for [classification][classification], [symbolic regression][sr], content base image retrieval, data mining and [software agent][agent] implementation.
 Main features:

-* flexible, fast and clean design
+* flexible and fast
 * easy integration with other systems
 * simple addition of features and modules
 * fast experimentation with detailed run-log